ahmadimt/es_reindex_utility/README.md

-# es_reindex_utility
+# Elasticsearch Reindexing Utility
-A simple Python to re-index an Elasticsearch index and track it's progress
+A simple Python script to re-index an Elasticsearch index and track it's progress